 The camera angle, the level and height of the camera, is an important tool to express the mood or convey a character’s standing or situation.
+In terms of the height, there are eye-level shots, high-angle and low-angle shots (when the camera is placed above or below eye level), Dutch (tilted) angle, and overhead or aerial bird’s-eye view shots.

 How, how fast, and where the camera moves determines the angles and shots it will produce.
 Camerawork includes both the aforementioned framing and the movement of camera which creates the illusion of depth (film is a two-dimensional photographic medium).